philips-labs/cf-geo-blocker/README.md

 ## Implementation Steps
 **1) Build and push the container to HSDP's Docker Registry**

-You can build the `cf-geo-blocker` container using the [build script](./cf-geo-blocker/build.sh), located in `./cf-geo-blocker`.
+You can build the cf-geo-blocker container using the [build script](./cf-geo-blocker/build.sh), located in ./cf-geo-blocker.
 The build script also pushes the Docker image to HSDP's Docker Registry.
-You build and push the container by running the build script and entering the values when prompted.
+You can build and push the container either by running the build script and enter the values when prompted.

-You can copy the [dotenv template](./cf-geo-blocker/.env.tmpl), and populate it; it will then provide default values for you:
+You can copy the [dotenv template](./cf-geo-blocker/.env.tmpl), populate it, then it will provide default values for you:
 ```bash
 $ > cd ./cf-geo-blocker
 $ > cp .env.tmpl .env